LONDON--(Marketwire - Nov 14, 2012) - Serabi Gold plc (

 |(expressed in US$)||(unaudited)||(unaudited)||(audited)|

 The interim financial information has not been audited and does not constitute statutory accounts as defined in Section 434 of the Companies Act 2006.
 Whilst the financial information included in this announcement has been compiled in accordance with International Financial Reporting Standards ("IFRS") this announcement itself does not contain sufficient financial information to comply with IFRS.
-The Group statutory accounts for the year ended 31 December 2012 prepared under IFRS as adopted in the EU and with IFRS and their interpretations adopted by the International Accounting Standards Board will be filed with the Registrar of Companies following their adoption by shareholders at the next Annual General Meeting.
-The auditor's report on these accounts was unqualified but did contain an Emphasis of Matter with respect to the Company and the Group regarding Going Concern and the future availability of project finance.
+The Group statutory accounts for the year ended 31 December 2011 prepared under IFRS as adopted in the EU and with IFRS and their interpretations adopted by the International Accounting Standards Board have been filed with the Registrar of Companies following their adoption by shareholders at the last Annual General Meeting.
+The auditor's report on these accounts was unqualified but did contain an emphasis of matter with respect to the Company and the Group regarding going concern and the future availability of project finance.
 The auditor's report did not contain a statement under Section 498 (2) or 498 (3) of the Companies Act 2006.